 Types of Social Workers

-Social Workers perform a broad spectrum of duties ranging from providing support to those faced with difficult situations, emotional stresses, or significant change in their lives to clinically diagnosing emotional, behavioral or mental health disorders in individuals.
-Not only do they help the individuals cope with the situation at hand, they advocate for them and seek out valuable resources and other means of support for the affected person(s).
+Because of the variety of fields of practice and duties performed by social workers, it is often asked "What is a social worker?"
+Social workers perform a broad spectrum of duties ranging from providing support to those faced with difficult situations, emotional stresses, or significant change in their lives to clinically diagnosing emotional, behavioral or mental health disorders in individuals.
+Not only do they help the individuals cope with the situation at hand, they advocate for them and seek out valuable resources and other means of support for those in need.

 Learn About these Select Social Work and Related Programs

 Capella University is now offering an online Master of Social Work that is in CSWE candidacy status.
 The MSW program helps prepare students to enter the general or clinical practice role (in most states).
 Capella also offers an online Doctor of Social Work.
 Click Here to contact Capella University about their Master of Social Work program or Doctor of Social Work program.